 At the Satellite Industry Forum which was held on 18 November from 9.30am – 3pm SGT, our thought leaders cut through the clutter and delivered a stand on what will shape the future of the commercial space and the satellite industry.

 Louis Boswell, CEO, AVIA

-This opening presentation will offer a global perspective of the satellite industry, its impact on the Asian markets, what trends the industry will see play out the coming year, as well as what the key drivers of growth will be for operators and customers alike.
+This opening presentation will look at what trends the industry will see play out the coming year, and what the key drivers of growth will be for operators and customers alike.

 Caleb Henry, Senior Analyst, Quilty Analytics